 - 4 cups turkey stock

 - 1-1/2 teaspoons dried sage

-- Preheat oven to 350 degrees F. Place cubed white bread on rimmed baking pan.
+- Meanwhile, preheat oven to 350 degrees F. Divide torn white bread between 2 rimmed baking pans.
 Transfer to oven and bake 12 to 15 minutes or until crisp.
 Set toasted bread aside; leave oven on at 350 degrees F.

-- Grease large baking dish with 1 tablespoon butter.
-Place remaining 11 tablespoons butter in large skillet over medium-high heat.
+- If not using giblets, heat remaining 2 tablespoons butter in large skillet over medium heat.
 Add onion, celery and garlic; season with salt and pepper.
-Cook 5 to 7 minutes or until softened, stirring occasionally.
-Add sage, poultry seasoning and sugar; cook 1 minute, stirring constantly.
+Cook 5 to 7 minutes or until vegetables are softened, stirring occasionally.
+Add poultry seasoning and sage; cook 1 minute, stirring constantly.

-- Add toasted white bread, reduced stock, onion mixture, and parsley to bowl with cubed stuffing and milk.
-Toss until well combined.
-Transfer to prepared baking dish.
+- Add toasted white bread, melted butter and onion mixture to bowl with cubed stuffing and milk.
+Stir for 1 minute or until toasted bread is very well moistened.

 - Transfer mixture to prepared baking dish and cover with foil.
 Transfer to oven and bake 30 minutes.
 Remove foil; bake 15 minutes longer or until the top of the stuffing is golden brown and the internal temperature reaches 165 degrees F.

 Foxes Love Lemons, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and links to Amazon.com.
 There is no additional cost to you.

 Amount Per Serving: Calories: 249Total Fat: 16gSaturated Fat: 9gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 209mgSodium: 294mgCarbohydrates: 11gFiber: 1gSugar: 7gProtein: 14g